porterjamesj/resume/sections/recurse_facilitator.md

         clicking on a room would take you to a corresponding Zoom meeting.
-With a colleague, I iterated on it over the next almost two years, until it was a rich online space that genuinely made you feel more connected to the people you shared it with.
-It featured real-time movement and editing, audio chats, Zoom syncing, and more.
+With a colleague, I iterated on it over the next almost two years, until it was a rich online space that genuinely made you feel more connected to other people.
+It featured a 2D world with real-time movement and editing, text chat, audio chats, Zoom syncing, multi-tenancy, a user-facing API that allows people to build their own UI, and more.
+I developed a much greater understanding of how to architect real-time apps, the finer details of the Zoom API and permissions model, debugging tricky concurrency issues, fast web rendering with HTML Canvas, performance optimization, and much more.
 Many Recursers described it as the best remote experience they'd had from any job or educational institution.
-When we were trying to sell RC Together to other companies as a potential new revenue stream, I also produced and edited a short [demo video](https://www.youtube.com/watch?v=Qv801wYJoXQ) explaining
+When we were trying to sell RC Together to other companies as a potential new revenue stream, I also produced and edited a short [demo
+        video](https://www.youtube.com/watch?v=Qv801wYJoXQ) explaining
         it.
       - I made lots of other software changes to accommodate an online
         world:
           - Built system to match Recursers with each other at random each day for "coffee chats".
-          -
+          - Built a bot with a personality "Ollie the Octopus" that regularly messaged Recursers and to gather their reflections on their time.
+This was really valuable for keeping a finger on the pulse of the experience everyone was having, without being physically around them, which is how we'd previously gotten this visibility.
       - I iteratively tweaked the structure and social norms of the retreat to work better in a remote world, trying to answer hard questions like: "How do you facilitate serendipitious